vinay-IMOSEPFL/MultiBody-Dynamics-Data-Challenge/README.md

 This challenge presents a scenario involving multiple masses connected by springs & dampers, fixed at two ends, and falling under gravity.

-Participants will use trajectory data to predict future trajectories & forces, simulating the behavior of mulit-body dynamical systems applying physics bias in their models to create an efficient.
+Participants will use trajectory data and physics bias/knowledge to learn physically consistent dynamics of this multi-body system and predict the trajectories for various operating conditions and configurations.
 ![ezgif-5-4590467762](https://github.com/user-attachments/assets/24d6b39a-7b84-4d1f-9306-ce0ef5597742)

 ---